-With historical records establishing 19th-century British photographer Anna Atkins’s Photographs of British Algae: Cyanotype Impressions Read More
+With historical records establishing 19th-century British photographer Anna Atkins’s Photographs of British Algae: Cyanotype Impressions (1843-1853) as the first photobook, it is Read More

 “She looks into me” is a series of intimate images that hold a deep reverence for a time when the mystery of life and the mystery of death were closely related.

 Conceived in a manner close to theater this book is divided in 3 chapters that explore the idea of human representation and how looking at Read More

 The village of Kolodozero, deeply concealed in the woods of Pudozh, is located on the border between Arkhangelsk Oblast and Karelia in Russia.
 In ancient times, people settled on the northern flanks of the local bodies of water—rivers and lakes.
 Kolodozero therefore consists of a handful of small Read More

 New book is published by Firecrackers (editors: Fiona Rogers & Max Houghton)